Flavor Training: How to Introduce Early Flavors to Babies

 Ideally, you want to prevent picky eating behaviors before they take hold.

-You’ve probably heard that a child needs to be repeatedly exposed to a new food before he accepts it, but have you heard of favor training for infants?
+You’ve probably heard that a child needs to be repeatedly exposed to new foods before they accept it, but have you heard of favor training for infants?

-Flavor training is exposing a 4-6-month-old infant to different flavors, especially the bitter taste of vegetables, so he’s more likely to accept a variety of foods once he eats solids.
+Flavor training is exposing a 4-6-month-old infant to new flavors, especially the bitter taste of vegetables, so they’re more likely to accept a variety of healthy foods as they grow.

 I’ll show how to prevent picky eating with a safe and easy way to introduce a variety of flavors to your infant!

 Babies are very sensitive to flavors at 4-6 months old, and frankly through the first two years of life.
-Researchers call this the “flavor window,” a time when babies and toddlers are very open and accepting of new tastes.
+Researchers call this the “flavor window,” a critical window, or time, when babies and toddlers are very open and accepting of new tastes.

-Between 4 and 6 months is an excellent time to prime the pallet before introducing first foods at 6 months.
-This is especially important for bitter tasting vegetables- the one food kids usually have the hardest time accepting.
+Between 4 and 6 months is an excellent time to prime a baby’s palate before introducing first foods at 6 months.
+This is especially important for the bitter flavors of vegetables- the one food kids usually have the hardest time accepting.

-Many factors affect a child’s food preferences and exposure to flavors early is one.
+Many factors affect a child’s flavor preferences.
+Early exposure to different foods and flavors is one.

-In utero, different flavors get transferred through the amniotic fluid.
-And breastfeeding babies get the flavors of the mother’s diet, which gets transmitted through the breast milk to the baby.
-Breast-fed babies may be less likely to be picky eaters later because of this.
+In utero, different flavors are transferred through the amniotic fluid.
+Breastfeeding babies are exposed to the flavors of the mother’s diet through breast milk.
+In fact, research suggests breast-fed babies may be less likely to become picky eaters later because of this.

 [LISTEN to the Podcast: Children’s Preference in Flavor with Dr. Julie Mennella]

-In a study of 75 breastfed infants and their mothers, the mothers drank a variety of vegetable juices daily such as carrot juice.
-Once the infants were ready to eat solids, the infants of the mothers who drank vegetable juice were more accepting of cereal flavored with carrot juice.
+In a study of 75 breastfed infants and their mothers, moms drank a variety of vegetable juices, like carrot juice, daily.
+Once the infants were ready to eat their first solid foods, the infants whose mothers drank vegetable juice were more accepting of baby cereal flavored with carrot juice.
+They were familiar with, and enjoyed, the flavor of carrots.

-There’s evidence that introducing vegetables early at around 4-6 months old increases a child’s acceptance and liking of vegetables during complementary feeding.
+There’s evidence that introducing vegetable tastes at around 4-6 months of age may increase a child’s acceptance and liking of them during complementary feeding.

-Another study showed that repeated exposure to vegetable purees during complementary feeding increased the baby’s vegetable intake and liking for at least up to 3 months after exposure.
+Another study showed that repeated exposure to vegetable purees during baby’s first foods introduction increased vegetable intake (and liking) for at least up to 3 months after exposure.

 What can you do at home to increase your baby’s vegetable intake?

-Expose your baby to a wide variety of different flavors before he really starts solids.
-Starting when he’s around 4-6 months of age, give him a tiny amount of pureed vegetables frequently.
+Expose them to a varied diet of different flavors before they fully start solids.
+At around 4-6 months of age, you can give your baby a tiny amount of pureed vegetables frequently.

 That’s it!